open-telemetry/opentelemetry.io/content/en/docs/languages/ruby/libraries.md

 You can also disable specific instrumentation libraries using environment variables.
 An instrumentation disabled by an environment variable takes precedence over local config.
-The convention for environment variable name is the library name, upcased with `::` replaced by underscores, `OPENTELEMETRY` shortened to `OTEL_LANG`, and `_ENABLED` appended.
+The convention for environment variable names is the library name, upcased with `::` replaced by underscores, `OPENTELEMETRY` shortened to `OTEL_LANG`, and `_ENABLED` appended.